Your feedback drives quality care for survivors.

 Below this section, you will find a series of buttons with different roles (such as survivor, advocate, law enforcement, or SANE).

-Select the role that best reflects your perspective and click the corresponding button to open the survey.
+Select the role that best reflects your perspective and click the corresponding button to provide your feedback and improve our systems in Oregon.

 Participation is completely optional and confidential.
 When you’re finished, click “Send”—your responses will be securely collected by Oregon SATF and reviewed by our SANE program staff to inform training, certification, and system improvements.